-We are continuously tracking the S&P Case-Shiller Home Price Index, which examines the rise and fall of single family home prices in 20 major metropolitan areas of the United States and have designed our own chart to offer a useful analysis of the data as soon as it is released each month.
+We are continuously tracking the S&P Case-Shiller Home Price Index, which examines the rise and fall of single family home prices in 20 major metropolitan areas of the United States and have designed our own chart to offer a useful analysis of the data on a quarterly basis.

 Filter articles by:

 June 2015 figures for the Case-Shiller Home Price Index were released last week, showing single family home prices in New York rose just 0.1% in the second quarter (Q2) of the year.
 This is down from an increase of 1.7% in the first quarter (Q1), according to revised figures.
 The national 20-city index fell by -0.2%, having increased 2.9% during the first quarter.

 There was an overall trend towards slower growth between Q1 and Q2, with some cities even experiencing price depreciation.
 After all markets appreciated in Q1, 11 markets depreciated in Q2 (Chicago and San Francisco experienced the strongest …Read more

 Single-family home prices in the New York area rose 2% in the first quarter of 2015, according to new seasonally adjusted figures for the Case-Shiller Home Price Index.
 Prices are up 2.7% in New York over the previous 12 months.

 In comparison, the 20-city national index rose 3.1% in the first quarter and 5% over the previous year.
 The national index has been increasing at a faster pace than New York for at least the past year, finally catching up with it.

 Speaking of the national index, a representative of S&P Dow Jones Indices indicated that home prices have also …Read more